castorini/anserini/docs/regressions/regressions-dl23-doc-msmarco-v2.1.md

-# Anserini Regressions: TREC 2023 Deep Learning Track (Document) on V2.1
+# Anserini Regressions: TREC 2023 DL Track on V2.1 Corpus

 **Models**: various bag-of-words approaches on complete documents

-This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2023 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2023.html) using the MS MARCO V2 document corpus, which was derived from the MS MARCO V2 document corpus and prepared for the TREC 2024 RAG Track.
+This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2023 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2023.html) using the MS MARCO V2.1 document corpus, which was derived from the MS MARCO V2 document corpus and prepared for the TREC 2024 RAG Track.

 Note that the NIST relevance judgments provide far more relevant documents per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 An important caveat is that these document judgments were inferred from the passages.